2010trophies.JPG

 alllefty.JPG

 Well, this was a first for us.
 Round 2 had us in the third to last group and everyone commented how unusual it was for all three boys to be Left-handed.
-It was really great to play the round with Brandon, who we had never met before and Trent, who we played one round with at Jekyll Island, earlier in the year.
-Both boys shot solid rounds of golf and were really mature young men.
+It was really great to play the round with Brandon, who we had never met before and Trent Phillips.
+Trent won last year's World Championship, with Kyle taking second, but we hadn't played a round with him until the final round with at Jekyll Island, earlier in the year.
 Now, Kyle knew exactly where he stood and he went out and proceeded to shoot a 3-under par 69.
-Kyle had a great round and he made up ground in a big way as he was only 1 of 5 golfers who were under par after the 2nd day with the lowest score of the past two days.
-He was now tied for 2nd with Solomon, from New York and Frankie, from Minnesota, meaning that of the 8 golfers who started out the day ahead of him - only 1 was ahead now and he was tied with another.
+Kyle had a great round and he made up ground in a big way as he was only 1 of 5 golfers who were under par after the 2nd day.
+His 69 was the lowest score of the past two days.
+He was now tied for 2nd with Solomon, from New York and one shot back of the current leader, Frankie Capan from Minnesota; meaning that of the 8 golfers who started out the day ahead of him - only 1 was ahead now and he was tied with the other.

 seconddayteeshot.JPG

-Frankie and Brandon watch Kyle's 2nd round tee shot
+Trent's dad, Frankie & Brandon watch Kyle's 2nd round tee shot

 followthrusecondday.JPG